-Dr. Timothy W. Hughes is a licensed Clinical Psychologist practicing in Connecticut and New York.
-Working with children, young adults, adults and professionals across different settings he has found that as each person is unique, so too must be the therapeutic approach.
+Dr. Timothy W. Hughes is a licensed Clinical Psychologist practicing in Manhattan, NY. and Greenwich, Ct.
+Working with young adults, adults and professionals across different settings he has found that as each person is unique, so too must be the therapeutic approach.
 This is the meaning of an integrative and tailored approach to psychotherapy.
 As one patient could benefit from a more structured, CBT style treatment, another could benefit from using a more dynamically orientated treatment.
 Dr. Hughes feels that the most effective course of treatment is using an integration of treatment techniques while providing a safe and non-judgmental environment.
 Using an integration of techniques provides the ability to tailor treatment to each patient and family while being able to move dynamically with the patient.

 Dr. Hughes completed his Masters level graduate training at The University of Hartford, in Ct.
 During this time he provided therapy and conducted testing with children, adolescents, families, and older adults.